110-kenichi/mame/README.md

 *** Changes ***

+3.9.6.3 Added some useful menus.
+        Added some features to FM Sound Editor.
+          You can Copy/Swap operator values by dragging Serialize Values Label.
+If you want to swap values, press the Shift key while dragging.
+          You can change same operator values by Shift/Ctrl key pressing.
+		Added Graphic Equalizer property as Filter.
+3.9.6.2 Reduced MAmi file size
-3.9.6.1 Fixed a possible crash on startup.
+        Moved properties related with MIDI to Midi Driver Settings sub property 3.9.6.1 Fixed a possible crash on startup.
 		Supported loading Timbres from a spc file for SPC700.
 3.9.6.0 Supported BRR file with loop header for SPC700.